megadose/Quidam/README.md

 ## Rate limit:
 - Twitter rate limit if you do it too fast just change IP
-- Instagram rate limit if you do it too fast just change IP
+- Instagram no rate limit
 - Github no rate limit
 ### Demo
 ![](demo.gif)